Ctenotus delli

 Ctenotus delli, also known commonly as the Darling Range south-west ctenotus or the Darling Range southwest ctenotus, is a species of skink, a lizard in the family Scincidae.
-The species is endemic to Australia.
+The species is endemic to Western Australia.

 Etymology

 The specific name, delli, is in honor of Australian herpetologist John Dell.

 Geographic range

-C. delli is found in the Australian state of Western Australia.
+C. delli is found in the south-west corner of the Australian state of Western Australia.

 Habitat

 The preferred natural habitats of C. delli are forest and rocky areas.

 Description

 Small for its genus, the average snout-to-vent length (SVL) of C. delli is 4.5 cm.
 The average tail length is about one and two thirds SVL.